sutigit/kurkkumopo-catcher/README.md

 # Kurkkumopo Catcher

 Kurkkumopo Catcher is a game where the main objective is to shoot a puck and hit the target (kurkkumopo) with the least distance possible, in a computer-generated map full of obstacles made by contributors!
 Dominate the leaderboard as each weak the game resets and the best player wins glory and a unique kurkkumopo emblem!
 The game is in the early stages of development.
-Check out the roadmap soon!
+Check out the roadmap to find things waiting to get built!

 ![Game Screenshot](public/assets/kurkkumopo-catcher.png)